lmondada/dphil-thesis/content/06_conclusion/_index.md

 exponential improvement over the naive search strategy, without which GTS-based compiler optimisations on real-world computations with thousands of gates will be infeasible.

+In both cases, the guarantees that linear values provide and that minIR enforces translate into asymptotic runtime guarantees that cannot be derived otherwise.
+In the absence of linearity, pattern matching becomes an NP-hard problem;
+meanwhile, the graph rewriting space would grow super-exponentially and require pruning heuristics for the extraction problem, as explored in @Yang2021 and
+@Barbulescu2024.

 Combined, these contributions lay the groundwork for a quantum compiler platform that is **modular** in the hardware primitives, high-level programming